 Shawn Lane, the co-founder of Financial Renotavtion Solutions Inc., explains that Pay-For-Delete is a method of paying and requesting the removal of a derogatory item from a credit report.

-Once a bill reaches collections, it will stay on a credit report for seven years from the date of first delinquency and can result in a negative impact on a credit score like unsecured loans.
+Once a bill reaches collections, it will stay on a credit report for seven years from the date of first delinquency and can result in a negative impact on a credit score.

 Is it worth it?

 A few things to bear in mind while considering a Pay-for-Delete, according to Yahoo!
 Finance:

 - Each Pay-for-Delete is different for everyone because each person’s credit file is different.

 - Successful removal of a derogatory collection amount could improve a credit score.

 - Beware of less reputable collection agencies that might accept payment, but fail to remove the negative item.